Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Introduction

-For our visualization device, we define an {\em Inverse Lorenz Function} at a given vector of resource shares as the share of the population that cumulatively holds those shares.
+To visualize Lorenz dominance, we define an {\em Inverse Lorenz Function} at a given vector of resource shares as the fraction of the population that cumulatively holds those shares.
 It is characterized by the cumulative distribution function of the image of a uniform random vector by the Lorenz map.
-Hence, it is a cumulative distribution function by construction, like the univariate inverse Lorenz function.
+Hence, it is a cumulative distribution function by construction, like the univariate inverse Lorenz curve.
 In two dimensions, the~$\alpha$-level sets of this cumulative distribution function, which we call~$\alpha$-Lorenz curves, are non crossing downward sloping curves that shift to the south-west when inequality increases, as defined by the Lorenz ordering.
-Because this compelling visual tool for the comparison of multi-attribute inequality is one of the major objectives we pursue with this work, we report all our results in the bivariate case, and propose an illustration to the analysis of income-wealth inequality in the United States between 1989 and 2019.
+For the cases, where allocations are not ranked in the Lorenz inequality dominance ordering, we propose a family of multivariate S-Gini coefficients based on our vector Lorenz map, with the flexibility to entertain different tastes for inequality in different dimensions.
+Finally, we propose an illustration to the analysis of income-wealth inequality in the United States between 1989 and 2022.